mdipierro/workflow/README.md

 When a file matches a pattern, a new process is created to execute the corresponding command.
 The pid of the process is saved in `<filename>.<rulename>.pid`.
 This file is deleted when the process is completed.
 If the process fails the output log and error is saved in `<filename>.<rulename>.err`.
 If the process does not fail the output is stored in `<filename>.<rulename>.out`.

-If a file has already been processed according to a ceratin rule, this info is stored in a file `workflow.config` and it is not processed again unless:
+If a file has already been processed according to a ceratin rule, this info is stored in a file `workflow.cache` and it is not processed again unless:

 - the mtime of the file changes (for example you edit or touch the file)
 - the rule is cleaned up.